 Study abroad students retain their financial aid eligibility.
 For more information about financial aid resources, please see our Tuition, Fees, and Funding section.

 The Paris Humanities program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

 The program is designed for undergraduates in good standing, including first-year students.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
 Because the humanities courses are taught in English, there is no language prerequisite, although students are encouraged to take French on campus before the program begins.

-To discuss the Paris: Humanities program and the possibility of participating in it, please contact Dana Currier.
+To discuss the Paris: Humanities program and the possibility of participating, please contact Kylie Poulin.